redlac/Rust-blog/content/blog/traits-and-generics.md

 }
 ```

 Now we have to implement the Sound trait on something... let's implement it on the AnimalGeneric struct.
-While we are at it, lets also add a third attribute to AnimalGeneric, sound:
+While we are at it, lets also add a third attribute to AnimalGeneric-- sound:

 ```rust